tsoumdoa/better-gh-lib/README.md

 ## TODO

-- [x] improve the visibility of where to paste the ghxml
+- [ ] add concept of collections
-- [ ] sort by the most recently used and opposite
+- [ ] add concept of versions
-- [x] show how mainy items associated with the tags
-- [x] make the tag at each card clickable
 - [ ] fetch and have freqquently and last created tags in the suggestions
 - [ ] improve validator
-- [ ] add concept of collections
-- [ ] add concept of versions